-Shawn Elliott, formerly the co-offensive coordinator and offensive line coach at South Carolina and a coaching veteran with 20 years of experience in winning programs, was introduced as Georgia State’s third head football coach by President Mark Becker and Director of Athletics Charlie Cobb on Dec.
+Formerly the co-offensive coordinator and offensive line coach at South Carolina and a coaching veteran who brought 20 years of experience in winning programs, Shawn Elliott was introduced as Georgia State’s third head football coach by President Mark Becker and Director of Athletics Charlie Cobb on Dec.
 9, 2016.

-Elliott takes over a Georgia State program that has been playing football for just seven seasons but is positioned for growth with the move into Georgia State Stadium, coupled with the university's continued rise in size and stature.
+Elliott took over a Georgia State program entering its eighth season of football but positioned for growth with the move into Georgia State Stadium, coupled with the university’s continued rise in size and stature.

-Before he even coaches his first game at Georgia State, Elliott's impact on the program has been immediately felt.
-On the recruiting trail, he and his staff quickly assembled a 2017 recruiting class that was the most highly-regarded group of GSU signees.
+Before he even coached his first game at Georgia State, Elliott’s impact on the program was immediately felt.
+On the recruiting trail, he and his staff quickly assembled an impressive 2017 recruiting class that was the most highly-regarded group of GSU signees to date.
 And in the classroom, his Panthers achieved an all-time high with a 3.03 grade-point average for the spring semester.

 Before going to South Carolina in 2010, Elliott served 13 seasons as an assistant coach at Appalachian State.
 He was an integral part of App State’s three consecutive NCAA titles from 2005-07 as well as the Mountaineers’ historic upset at Michigan in 2007.

-In 20 seasons as a Division I assistant coach, Elliott has been a part of 19 winning seasons and helped coach 16 teams to the NCAA playoffs or a bowl game.
+In 21 seasons as a Division I coach, Elliott has been a part of 20 winning seasons and helped coach 17 teams to the NCAA playoffs or a bowl game.

 Elliott originally joined the South Carolina staff in 2010 and helped the Gamecocks reach five straight bowl games while coaching some of the most prolific and balanced offenses in school history.
 The Gamecocks turned in the program’s best offensive season, statistically, in 2013, averaging 34.1 points while rolling up a school-record 452.3 yards per game, including 198.5 yards on the ground and 253.8 through the air.